rinkins/weirdo/README.md

 # flutter_application_1

-A new Flutter project.
+A new Flutter translator project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+3 pages yet(menu, text translator and voice translator)

 A few resources to get you started if this is your first Flutter project: